robertdebock/presentations/cloud-native.md

 # Automation is key

-To work in a cloud-native way, *everything* needs to be automated:
+*Everything* needs to be automated:

 - Spinning up machines.
 - Configuring machines.